How to understand that a cough is dry. Dry and wet cough: differences

 Cough without respiratory secretions Cough accompanied by sputum or mucus (see)

-Cough impulses are accompanied by pain (burning) behind the sternum, in the neck, abdomen Pain is usually not accompanied (with the exception of concomitant pathology)
+Cough impulses are accompanied by pain (burning) behind the sternum, in the neck, abdomen Pain is usually not accompanied (except for concomitant pathology)

-Cough is preceded by perspiration Cough occurs due to the need to cough up accumulated sputum
+The cough is preceded by a tickle Cough occurs due to the need to cough up accumulated phlegm

-The nature of the cough is hoarse, paroxysmal, hysterical (sometimes provokes the appearance of vomiting) Occasionally occurs in response to irritation of the respiratory tract with mucus
+The nature of the cough is hacking, paroxysmal, hacking (sometimes provokes the appearance of vomiting) Occurs occasionally in response to irritation of the respiratory tract by mucus

-Coughing brings no relief Coughing up sputum brings relief to the patient
+Coughing does not bring relief Coughing up phlegm brings relief to the patient

-Auscultatory picture of the lungs - vesicular or hard breathing (wheezing with bronchial asthma) Above the lung fields, a lot of small, medium or large bubbling rales are heard (the caliber depends on the diameter of the affected bronchus in which mucus has accumulated)
+Auscultatory picture of the lungs - vesicular or hard breathing (wheezing in bronchial asthma) A lot of small, medium or large bubbling rales are heard over the pulmonary fields (the caliber depends on the diameter of the affected bronchus in which mucus has accumulated)

-In the event that after reading the table, you could not understand how to distinguish a wet cough from a dry one and which one worries you, be sure to consult your doctor.
+If, after reading the table, you cannot understand how to distinguish a wet cough from a dry one and which one is bothering you, be sure to consult your doctor.

 Attention!
-When the first symptoms of an acute respiratory viral infection appear, especially with a high temperature, it is necessary to lie down at home in the first three to prevent a severe effect of the virus on the human body.
+When the first symptoms of an acute respiratory viral infection appear, especially with a high temperature, it is necessary to rest at home for the first three days to prevent the severe impact of the virus on the human body.

-If you decide to treat a cough at home without first consulting a doctor, remember that the treatment differs between productive and non-productive types, so it is very important to know how to distinguish a dry cough from a wet one.
-If the cough lasts more than seven days, be sure to contact your doctor, because normally, with the correct course of the disease and appropriate therapy, the cough should pass in one week.
+If you decide to treat a cough at home without first consulting a doctor, remember that treatment differs for productive and non-productive types, so it is very important to know how to distinguish a dry cough from a wet one.
+If the cough lasts more than seven days, be sure to contact your doctor, because normally, with the correct course of the disease and appropriate therapy, the cough should go away within one week.

 How to treat a cough

 Cough is a symptom that accompanies various syndromes or diseases.
-For a complete cure, only symptomatic treatment is contraindicated (aimed at treating only manifestations of pathology), but should be directed to the entire disease as a whole.
+For a complete cure, only symptomatic treatment (aimed at treating only the manifestations of the pathology) is contraindicated, but should be aimed at the entire disease as a whole.

-• Antiviral drugs (interferon preparations and endogenous interferon release inducers);
+• Antiviral drugs (interferon preparations and inducers of endogenous interferon release);

-• Antibacterial therapy (has special indications for prescription and can only be prescribed by a doctor).
+• Antibacterial therapy (has special indications for use and can only be prescribed by a doctor).

 Important!
-Specific therapy should be prescribed only by a doctor after getting acquainted with all the associated diseases of a person, his history and course of the disease, since the price of your health is extremely high.
+Specific therapy should be prescribed only by a doctor after becoming familiar with all the person’s concomitant diseases, his medical history and the course of the disease, since the price of your health is extremely high.

 Pathogenetic therapy

-It affects the mechanism of action of a foreign agent in relation to all organs and tissues of the human body, is aimed at maintaining homeostasis.
-It plays an important role in the cure of the patient, for example, expectorants.
+It affects the mechanism of action of a foreign agent in relation to all organs and tissues of the human body, aimed at maintaining homeostasis.
+Plays an important role in curing the patient, for example, expectorants.

 Symptomatic therapy